OpenMS/pyopenms-docs/docs/source/centroiding.rst

 MS instruments typically allow storing spectra in profile mode (several data points per m/z peak) or in the more codensed centroid mode (one data point per m/z peak).
-The process of converting a profile spectrum into a centroided one is called peak centroiding peak picking.
+The process of converting a profile spectrum into a centroided one is called peak centroiding or peak picking.

-Note: The term peak picking is ambigious as it is also used for feature detection.
+Note: The term peak picking is ambiguous as it is also used for feature detection (i.e. 3D "peak" finding).

 First, we load some profile data: